 Full details of the admission arrangements can be found in the Primary brochure produced by Durham County Council.

-Children and young people with an Education, Health and Care Plan (or Statement of Special Education Needs) follow a different admission and transfer process for a new school.
+Children and young people with an Education, Health and Care Plan follow a different admission and transfer process for a new school.
 Please continue to complete Durham County Council’s parental preference form, as part of the admission process to a new school.
 You continue to have a right to request a particular school and this will be considered alongside the information that we have about your child’s special educational needs.
 The information would have been provided as part of the Education, Health and Care assessment or following the review meeting.

-Important policies for parents of children with SEND are listed below:
+Important policies for parents of children with SEND can be found in our policies section.